 If I Ran for President by Chaterine Stier, illustrated by Lynne Avril

 Kids share the process of running for president — from campaigning to debating to winning — in friendly, kid language.
-Very informative and age appropriate.
+Very informative and age-appropriate to teach children about elections and voting.

 Madam President by Lane Smith